Periods of N-body Systems Determined Through Dimensional Analysis: Preliminaries

 in (\ref{eq:eom-init}) to the row

 where $i'=\sigma\left(i\right)$ and $j'=\sigma\left(j\right)$.
 Thus, $\overline{\sigma}$ just permutes the rows in (\ref{eq:eom-init}), so it is a mapping of (\ref{eq:eom-init}) to itself, since two equation systems with the same set of differential equations and corresponding initial conditions are equal regardless of the order in which the equations and conditions are listed.
-Hence, for every variable the value determined by (\ref{eq:eom-init}) is invariant under a relabeling $\overline{\sigma}$ of $\left(p_{1},\ldots,p_{n}\right)$.
+Hence, any quantity value determined by (\ref{eq:eom-init}) is invariant under a relabeling $\overline{\sigma}$ of $p_{1},\ldots,p_{n}$.

 Consider the three functions

 The distance $d$ is assumed to be given by a function $f$ such that

 for every permutation $\sigma$ of $1,\ldots,n$; we say that $d$ is a \emph{symmetric distance}.
 Also, the total mechanical energy $E$ is given by